diBernardoGroup/Network-model-of-the-COVID-19/README.md

 OPEN LOOP SCENARIOS

-To replicate open loop scenarios you need to run 'siqhrd_network_main_montecarlo.m' with the following quantities:
+To replicate open-loop scenarios you need to run 'siqhrd_network_main_montecarlo.m' with the following quantities:
 1.  flux_selector: set this quantity to 'high' (figures S1,S2,S3) or 'low' (figure Fig2);
 2.  select: set this quantity to '0' (figures Fig2, S1), to '2' (figure S3), to '3' (figure S2);
 3.  index: put the name the region where you want to force deactivation of social distancing as in figures Fig2, S1 (works only if select is set to '0');
 4.  flux_control_on: set this quantity to '0'.

-To simulate open loop scenarios where you want to force lockdown in all regions but one, in 'siqhrd_network_main_montecarlo.m' uncomment the line 'index = region2index('lombardy');'.
-Then put the region name you want to free from lockdown and follow the same istruction for general open loop scenarios.
+To simulate open-loop scenarios where you want to force lockdown in all regions but one, in 'siqhrd_network_main_montecarlo.m' uncomment the line 'index = region2index('lombardy');'.
+Then put the region name you want to free from lockdown and follow the same instructions for general open loop scenarios.

 CLOSED LOOP SCENARIOS